MrSnowball-dev/callhistory/README.md

 # @callhistory_bot
-Call log and recordings for ACR and Telegram
+Call log and recordings for ACR and Telegram.
+For this to work you should use ACR Unchained version, since official Google Play apk do not allow call log permission anymore.

 # Usage
 You can clone this and use with your own bot or DB or whatever.